-Call to Worship - Isaiah 60 : 1 - 3
+Call to worship: Isaiah chapter 60 verses 1 to 3

-Arise, shine, for your light has come, and the glory of the LORD rises upon you.
+"Arise, shine, for your light has come, and the glory of the LORD rises upon you.
 See, darkness covers the earth and thick darkness is over the peoples, but the LORD rises upon you and his glory appears over you.
 Nations will come to your light, and kings to the brightness of your dawn.
 Amen.

 Our opening hymn was written in 2001 by Revd.
 Tim Hughes, who, with his wife Rachel, are senior pastors at Gas Street Church in the centre of Birmingham and have founded Worship Central, a worship training and resources centre.
 Tim was born in High Wycombe, but moved to Harborne as a teenager when his father became vicar of St. John's church.

-StF 175 - Light of the world

-- Light of the world, You stepped down into darkness,
+We shall sing hymn number 175, 'Light of the world, you stepped down into darkness'.

-Opened my eyes, let me see.

-Beauty that made this heart adore You Hope of a life spent with You.

-- Ch) So here I am to worship, Here I am to bow down, Here I am to say that You're my God: You're altogether lovely, Altogether worthy, Altogether wonderful to me.
-Tim Hughes © 2000 Thankyou Music CCL No. 515642
+- 1. Light of the world, you stepped down into darkness, Opened my eyes, let me see Beauty that made this heart adore you, Hope of a life spent with you.
+Chorus: So here I am to worship, Here I am to bow down, Here I am to say that you're my God, And you're altogether lovely, altogether worthy, Altogether wonderful to me.

-- 2) King of all days, oh so highly exalted, Glorious in heaven above, Humbly You came to the earth You created, All for love's sake became poor.
+- 2. King of all days, oh so highly exalted, Glorious in heaven above.
+Humbly you came to the earth you created, All for love's sake became poor.
+Chorus:

-- Br) And I'll never know how much it cost
+- 3. And I'll never know how much it cost

 To see my sin upon that cross.

 And I'll never know how much it cost

-To see my sin upon that cross.
+To see my sin upon that cross.......
+Chorus: